configcat/terraform-provider-configcat/DEPLOY.md

 # How to deploy

 1. Create new release

-Create new release at with the version number (vX.X.X) at https://github.com/configcat/terraform-provider-configcat/releases.
+Create a new GitHub release with the version number (vX.X.X) at https://github.com/configcat/terraform-provider-configcat/releases.